learnk8s/learnk8s.io/src/custom-authentication/content.md

     - <K8S-EXTERNAL-IP>
 ```

-> Please replace `<K8S-EXTERNAL-IP>` with the _external IP address_ of the Kubernetes compute instance, which you can find out by rnning `gcloud compute instances list` on your local machine.
+> Please replace `<K8S-EXTERNAL-IP>` with the _external IP address_ of the Kubernetes compute instance, which you can find out by running `gcloud compute instances list` on your local machine.

 The kubeadm configuration file contains three sections: